JOB OPPORTUNITY - Caseworker

 27 November: The Independent Workers' Union of Great Britain (IWGB), the leading union for migrant workers and workers in the so-called “gig economy” is backing a “people's vote” on the final Brexit deal.

-The IWGB executive committee has passed a motion in support of a people's vote and, if a vote is impossible, a Brexit which ensures the UK remains a member of the single market, with EU employment law protections.
+The IWGB executive committee has passed a motion in support of a second referendum on the final Brexit deal and, if a vote is impossible, a Brexit which ensures the UK remains a member of the single market, with EU employment law protections and free movement.

-The IWGB is backing a people's vote in order to protect:
+The IWGB is backing a final say in order to protect: